Creamy Potato Salad

 Greek Salad – so easy to make.

-Creamy Potato Salad made with earthy potato, hard boiled eggs and combined with crunchy diced veggies in a creamy mayo based dressing, is the perfect companion to burgers, hotdogs or any grilled meat.
+Creamy Potato Salad made with earthy potato, hard boiled eggs and combined with crunchy diced veggies in a creamy mayo-based dressing.

 - 4 green onions sliced